cisagov/development-guide/dev_envs/mac-env-setup.md

 ### Docker ###

 Download the latest stable [Docker for Mac](https://www.docker.com/docker-mac).
-Install it by double-clicking the downloaded `dmg` file and dragging to the `Applications` folder.
+Install it by double-clicking the downloaded `dmg` file and dragging the Docker application file to the `Applications` folder.

 ### iTerm2 (recommended) ###

 To set up iTerm2 - a MacOS terminal replacement with some nifty features - visit the [iTerm2 download page](https://www.iterm2.com/downloads.html) to get the latest stable release.
-Install it by double-clicking the downloaded `dmg` file and dragging to the `Applications` folder.
+Install it by double-clicking the downloaded `zip` file and dragging the extracted `iTerm` application file to the `Applications` folder.

-Once installed, run the iTerm2 app and select the menu option `iTerm2 > Make iTerm2 Default Term`.
+Once installed, run the app and select the menu option `iTerm2 > Make iTerm2 Default Term`.

 NOTE: You may also `Make iTerm2 Default Term` on your standard user account.